iPhone Food Photography Lighting Tips for Better Food Images

 Exposure Adjustments

 To adjust the exposure, tap the screen where you want to focus.
 You’ll see a yellow square appear with a sunshine icon on the screen.
 If you move the sunshine icon up, you will make your image brighter.
 If you move the sunshine icon down, you will make your image darker.
-This is a really great way to start taking a little more control over the exposure of your iPhone food images.
+This is a really great way to experiment with the exposure of your iPhone food images quickly.

 iPhone Exposure Adjustment Tool

 It’s very common to rely on natural light when shooting food photos with your iPhone.
-The ease of being able to pull out your iPhone and take a picture is pretty awesome.
-And, the sun provides beautiful light to work with most of the time.
-However, if you want to take more control of the natural light, it’s going to require some extra tools.
+The ease of being able to grab your iPhone camera and take a picture quickly is pretty awesome.
+However, many people struggle with lighting issues when using the iPhone.
+This is because natural light is changing throughout the day and there are only so many hours of daylight to work with (especially in the winter).
+Sometimes the light is too bright and sometimes there isn’t enough light to work with.
+If you want to take more control over natural light, it’s going to require some extra tools to help you.

 Diffusers are one of my favorite tools to use when shooting with natural light.
-They come in a variety of sizes and shapes and usually fold up for easy travel.
+They can come in a variety of sizes and shapes.
 When deciding what size to get, think about the size of your window.
-It doesn’t need to cover the full window, but if it covers a good portion of it, this tool will help improve your lighting significantly.
+It doesn’t need to cover the entire window, but it will need to soften the portion of light hitting your food.
+I have used a variety of sizes, but the size I gravitate towards the most is 40×60.

 White Foam Boards